Binge Drinking and Alcoholism

 “It is my reward at the end of the day.”

-Most common symptoms are a loss of energy, minor depression (the classic “self-loathing” the morning after), loss of motivation, anxiety and social withdrawal.
+The most common symptoms are a loss of energy, minor depression (the classic “self-loathing” the morning after), loss of motivation, anxiety and social withdrawal.

 It is interesting how so few regular drinkers make the connection between their alcohol intake and problems in their lives.